-The red grape variety comes from France or Germany, Synonyms are Céear, Céelar, Célar, César Noir, Gros Monsieur, Gros Noir, Picarniol, Picarniot, Picarniau, Picorneau, Romain, Romano, Ronçain and Romans.
-She may despite morphological Similarities do not match the Italian variety Lambrusca di Alessandria be confused.
-According to a legend, they brought Roman legionaries of Julius Caesar (100-44 BC) to 50 BC.
-In the area of the river Yonne in the French Burgundy, where they are from the Celts (Gauls) was grown.
-This origin is extremely uncertain.
-In Germany (described 1617) and Austria (described around 1820) was a variety called Romans (Black Romans) represented, but has long disappeared from the vineyards.
-In Hungary, a similar vine was / is called Purcsin (Blue Roman) grown.
+The red grape variety comes from France or Germany, Synonyms are Céear, Céelar, Célar, César Noir, Gros Monsieur, Gros Noir, Picarniol, Picarniot, Picarniau, Picorneau, Romain, Romano, Ronçain and Römer.
+In spite of morphological No similarities to the Italian variety Lambrusca di Alessandria be confused.
+According to legend, they brought Roman legionaries of Julius Caesar (100-44 BC) around 50 BC.
+BC in the area of the Yonne river in Burgundy, France, where it Celts (Gauls) was grown.
+However, this origin is extremely uncertain.
+In Germany (described in 1617) and Austria (described around 1820) a variety called Römer (Black Roman) was represented, but has long disappeared from the vineyards.
+A similar vine was / is called in Hungary Purcsin (Blue Roman) grown.

-After in the year 2000 DNA analysis César is probably a natural cross between Pinot x Argant ( argant ).
-The vine is vulnerable to frost and both mildews, It produces colorful, rich tannins and storable red wines, which are usually blended with Pinot Noir.
-The variety is in the Burgundian Département Yonne (Appellation irancy ) grown.
-In 2010, ten hectares of vineyards were reported with a slight upward trend.
-The also occurring there variety called Roublot with the synonym César Blanc , however, is a cross between Pinot x Gouais blanc (Heunisch).
-In Argentina and Chile ( Maipo ) there are also small amounts of a variety Cesar , whose identity is uncertain.
+After it was done in 2000 DNA analysis the César is probably a natural cross between Pinot x Argant ( argant ).
+The vine is susceptible to frost and both mildews, It produces color-intensive, tannin-rich and storable red wines, which are usually blended with Pinot Noir.
+The variety is grown in the Burgundian department of Yonne (appellation irancy ) grown.
+In 2010 ten hectares of vineyards were shown with a slightly increasing trend.
+The variety also found there called Roublot with the synonym César Blanc , however, is a cross between Pinot x Gouais Blanc (Heunisch).
+In Argentina and Chile ( Maipo ) there are also small amounts of a Cesar variety, but their identity is uncertain.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012